Top of pageSkip to main content

 Successful applicants must have an outstanding academic record; a record of significant leadership in the life of the Emory community and/or the Atlanta community, with the expectation that the individual would be similarly involved in community life at St Andrews; excellent speaking and writing abilitiesstrong interpersonal skills; and academic and/or scholarly interests that can be pursued through the offerings at St Andrews.

 Once submitted, applications will be sent to the selection committee.
-The committee will narrow the candidate pool and invite a select group of applicants to interview in February.
+The committee will narrow the candidate pool and invite a select group of applicants to in-person interviews in February.
+Applicants must be able to attend in-person; the scholarship will not make any exceptions for virtual interviews.
+In 2026, interviews will take place Friday, February 20 and Saturday, February 21.

 • Application form